mohamedkhairy23/PostgreSQL/README.md

 - store(# created_at TIMESTAMP);
 - press enter

-## Other example for creating a table with table columns in store database:
+## Another example for creating a table with table columns in the store database:

 - store=# CREATE TABLE products(
 - press enter